brainchen98/Team-PI-2014/README.md

 - Robocup Junior Queensland 1st place

 ###Our Goal(s)
-~~- To achieve 1st in Robocup Internationals~~ (we've now kind of achieved that, though only in half the comp.)
+- ~~To achieve 1st in Robocup Internationals~~ (we've now kind of achieved that, though only in half the comp.)
 - To achieve 1st in Robocup Australia (again)

 ###Software